pluginpizza/uncomment/readme.txt

 Uncomment does not remove any existing comments from the database.

-Note that Uncomment uses WordPress core hooks, filters and functions to automatically hide or disable any comments and commment-related elements.
+Note that Uncomment uses WordPress core hooks, filters and functions to automatically hide or disable any comments and comment-related elements.
 Your theme may be using its own custom functions and might still show existing comments with a post.

 == Changelog ==